Canal Boat Hire & Holidays Frequently Asked Questions

 Can I bring along a pet on my narrowboat holidays?

-Yes, pets are welcome on all of our narrowboats at a charge of £40 for one pet or £60 for 2 pets.
+Yes, pets are welcome on most of our narrowboats at a charge of £40 for one pet or £60 for 2 pets.
 We ask that you bring your pets own bedding and ensure they don’t go on the beds or seating.
+Pets are not allowed on Aqua Te Ora.

 What’s included in the price of my narrowboat hire?

-The price shown online includes the hire of your narrowboat, all bed linen and duvets, towels, a welcome pack of tea/coffee/milk and hygiene products (washing up liquid, hand soap, toilet paper, dish cloths and tea towels), a home made cake on arrival, gas for the duration of your narrowboat hire, free parking for up to 2 cars and free boating tuition as part of the handover.
+The price shown online includes the hire of your narrowboat, all bed linen and duvets, towels, a welcome pack of tea/coffee/milk and hygiene products (washing up liquid, hand soap, toilet paper, dish cloths and tea towels), a narrowboat themed drum of shortbread and fudge on arrival, gas for the duration of your narrowboat hire, free parking for up to 2 cars and free boating tuition as part of the handover.

 Compulsory extras that will need adding to the cost of your narrowboat hire price include: